 - are so tasty that you can even serve them at a dinner party - whether your guests are low carb or not.

-Yes, with a few tweaks.
-Actually, there are two ways to make low carb quiche.
+There are two ways to make low carb quiche.

 - Almond flour - Both super-fine almond flour or ground almonds work.